 Model buddy reading by inviting the volunteer to read [a paragraph of] the passage aloud.
-When they are finished, model looking at the "When I read fluently..." chart and saying one thing you thought the student did well (e.g., You read many words correctly, I liked the way you read the part at the end when Grandma speaks; One thing you did well was pay attention to the commas and the periods).
+When they are finished, model looking at the "When I read fluently..." chart and saying one thing you thought the student did well (e.g., You read many words correctly, I liked the way your voice sounded excited when you read the part about the group giving Freddy another chance at life; One thing you did well was pay attention to the commas and the periods).
 Then read aloud [the same paragraph of the passage] while your buddy listens.
 When you are finished, your buddy will give you encouraging feedback.